 With high-level synthesis, hardware designers can focus at a high level without implementation detail enables easy adjustment to changes, reuse across projects, and more productive functional verification.

-High-level synthesis does require some amount of hardware architecture detail, such as parallelism, some notion of timing where appropriate, and hardware data types, which are usually fixed point.
+High-level synthesis does require some amount of hardware architecture detail (8:13), such as parallelism, some notion of timing where appropriate, and hardware data types, which are usually fixed point.
 Most high-level synthesis users rely on graphical environments such as Simulink to visualize the architecture and data flow.
-Some high-level synthesis offerings such as HDL CoderTM offer automatic fixed-point conversion or even RTL implementation of native floating-point operations.
+Some high-level synthesis offerings such as HDL Coder™ offer automatic fixed-point conversion (2:11) or even RTL implementation of native floating-point (9:19) operations.

 Hardware designers can also use:

 - HDL Coder™ to automatically generate synthesizable Verilog or VHDL code from Simulink and MATLAB for implementing hardware designs

 - Fixed-Point Designer™ to analyze floating-point simulations, propose fixed-point data types to accommodate the precision and ranges seen during simulation, and manage the process of applying proposed or adjusted fixed-point types